c4spar/deno-cliffy/command/README.md

 ### Help command

 There is also a predefined `HelpCommand` which prints the auto generated help.
-The help command must be registered manuelly and can be optionally registered as global command to make them also available on all child commands.
+The help command must be registered manually and can be optionally registered as global command to make them also available on all child commands.

 ```typescript